melissarogalski/Art-of-Gandhara/pages/Missionmuseums.md

 The official catalog from 1989 states that while the objects were initially used to document missionary work, they are now viewed as artefacts that shed light on foreign cultures.
 They serve not only to understand but also to foster tolerance by broadening our own limited worldview.
 To achieve this, specialists from various fields were enlisted to catalog the collection in 1986, and the presentation of objects in the museum has been enhanced to create a more engaging visitor experience.

 In 1987, the museum underwent a significant transformation, culminating in its renaming to "Forum der Völker."
 This name change signifies an invitation to engage in dialogues with foreign cultures, people, and religions, with the aim of discovering common interests and a shared willingness to learn from one another.
 This pursuit is driven by the principles of justice, peace, and reverence for the divine creation, recognising that different religions may offer distinct paths leading to a common goal.
+(Reinking, 1987, p.
+13)

 ## Structure of the museum